Fighting cuts access to Damascus airport, flights suspended

 "We want to liberate the airport because of reports we see and our own information we have that shows civilian airplanes are being flown in here with weapons for the regime.
 It is our right to stop this," he told Reuters on Skype from Damascus.

-U.S. and European officials said rebels were making gains in Syria, gradually eroding Assad's power, but said the fighting had not yet shifted decisively in their favor.
+U.S. and European officials said rebels were making gains in Syria, gradually eroding Assad's power, but said the fighting had not yet shifted decisively in their favour.

 The Information Ministry later said the highway to the airport was safe after security forces cleared it of "terrorists."
 Rebels said fighting in the area was continuing.
 The ministry said the airport was operating regularly, but there were no flights scheduled to land in the evening.